volcanofr/Wplace-LavaPlace/README.md

   - ability to copy user & alliance informations
 - On pixel's data:
   - ability to copy user & alliance informations
+- Site fixes and fallbacks:
+  - if a tile fails to update, keep the previous one (images saves lasts 2m30s at max)